 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Business confidence came in at minus 15.1 in June, up from May's minus 25.1.
+Consumer confidence came in at minus 57.0 in November, improving slightly from October’s all-time low of minus 59.